lars-t-hansen/parlib/README.md

 parlib
 ======

+**WARNING: Obsolete code**  This directory is not currently mainained and code here no longer works due to API changes in the JS shared memory spec (futexWait -> wait, futexWake -> wake, and postMessage no longer wants the SharedArrayBuffer in the transfer list).
+Fixing this is not hard, but also not a priority.

 In src/ there is an elaborate shared-object-heap abstraction with data abstraction facilities and many utilities.
 This is experimental but somewhat stable.
 Use with caution.
 An alternative, much simpler library, is in https://github.com/lars-t-hansen/parlib-simple.

 There are many demos here that use the shared-object-heap library: